+'''

-workstation\$ ssh -v gallardo.otago.ac.nz
+workstation$ ssh -v vertex.otago.ac.nz

+...

+'''

 • Sometimes, you need to abort a connection.
 This is most common when you've lost your network connection (eg. you've forgotten to log-out before disconnecting from the network on your laptop).
 You can't use Ctrl+C, because that gets passed through to the remote side.